hrj21/nonogram/README.md

 There are currently two algorithms implemented for solving nonograms: a brute force algorithm, and a permutation elimination algorithm.
-The brute force algorithm calculates the porportion of filled squares in the nonogram, and keeps proposing random matrices of 0s and 1s until the row and column patterns of a proposal match those of the nonogram in question.
+The brute force algorithm calculates the proportion of filled squares in the nonogram, and keeps proposing random matrices of 0s and 1s until the row and column patterns of a proposal match those of the nonogram in question.